 When do programs begin reviewing applications?
-As soon as ERAS opens in September When do programs begin offering interviews?
-As soon as ERAS opens in September
+As soon as ERAS opens in September When do programs begin offering interviews? begin offering interviews?
+As soon as ERAS opens in Septembe

 Pritzker students send in an average of 12.5 applications for transitional programs and receive a mean of 3.6 interviews (2023-24 PSOM survey data).